The American Conservative: History

-The American Conservative was founded by Pat Buchanan, Scott McConnell and Taki Theodoracopulos in 2002 in opposition to the Iraq War.
+The American Conservative was founded by Pat Buchanan, Scott McConnell and Taki Theodoracopulos in October 2002.
+The magazine took a paleoconservative character, aiming to counter the neoconservative positions of the National Review and The Weekly Standard.
+It was critical of the Bush administration and in particular of its invasion of Iraq.
+According to the publication, it exists to promote a conservatism that opposes unchecked power in government and business, promotes the concept of the nuclear family, free markets, and supports realism and restraint in foreign affairs based on America's national interests.

+In the first issue, dated 7 October 2002, the editorial by Buchanan and Taki stated that the new publication aimed "to ignite the conversations that conservatives ought to have engaged in since the end of the Cold War, but didn't."
+It continued that much of what then passed for conservatism was "wedded to a kind of radicalism – fantasies of global hegemony, the hubristic notion of America as a universal nation for all the world's peoples, a hyperglobal economy."
+In the same issue, an article by Buchanan challenged the Iraq War, asking "What comes after all the celebratory gunfire when wicked Saddam is dead?" and the magazine has been credited as the only conservative publication to oppose the war.
-McConnell served as the magazine's first editor, followed by executive editor Kara Hopkins.

-Before the 2006 midterm elections, The American Conservative urged its readers to vote for Democrats: "It should surprise few readers that we think a vote that is seen—in America and the world at large—as a decisive “No” vote on the Bush presidency is the best outcome".
+Until early 2005, Buchanan and Taki served as the magazine's editors, with McConnell as executive editor, while Taki was its publisher.
+Kara Hopkins was the next executive editor.
+In its early years, the magazine called for an amendment to the US Constitution to ban same-sex marriage.
+Before the 2006 midterm elections, The American Conservative urged its readers to vote for Democrats: "It should surprise few readers that we think a vote that is seen—in America and the world at large—as a decisive 'No' vote on the Bush presidency is the best outcome".
+Buchanan and Taki retired as editors, and Taki as publisher, in 2005, although Buchanan continued to write for it.
+Ron Unz was the publisher in 2007.

-As of 2007, Buchanan and Taki ceased to be involved with the editorial operations of The American Conservative, although Buchanan continues to contribute columns.
-Ron Unz was named publisher in 2007.
-In 2011, Wick Allison became the magazine's publisher, followed in 2013 by Jon Basil Utley, the current publisher.

 In 2010, Daniel McCarthy succeeded Hopkins as editor.
 In September 2011, the magazine introduced an editorial redesign of its print publication and in May 2012 a redesign of its website.
 In October 2014, Benjamin Schwarz, the former national and literary editor of The Atlantic, was named national editor of the magazine.
 In November 2016, Robert W. Merry succeeded McCarthy as editor, with Lewis McCrary and Kelley Beaucar Vlahos as Executive Editors.
 After Merry's retirement in July 2018, W. James Antle III was named editor.

-In April 2020, Johnny Burtka, executive director and acting editor of The American Conservative, said that the publication’s ambition is to "become The Atlantic of the right" and said its online page views had "grown significantly" under the Trump administration.
+In April 2020, Johnny Burtka, executive director and acting editor of The American Conservative, said that the publication's ambition is to "become The Atlantic of the right" and said its online page views had "grown significantly" under the Trump administration.
+The American Conservative is a member of the advisory board of Project 2025.

+Publication

+Originally published semi-monthly, it was reduced to a monthly publication in August 2009 and, in 2013, a bimonthly publication.